Chris Cramer, Founder & Executive Director

 Chris is a historian and veteran youth educator who serves as the president for the Maunalua Fishpond Heritage Center.
 Chris co-founded the organization in 2007.
 At the time, the last Hawaiian fishponds in the region were destined for auction and likely destruction.
 In 2010 he helped secure passage of Act 210 which protects publicly owned Hawaiian fishponds statewide.
 With guidance from the last surviving pond keepers from the area, he developed site-specific fishpond programs to serve local schools and community groups.
-Alongside his fellow board members, he continues to engage community at Kānewai and Kalauha‘iha‘i Fishponds to ensure these special places will thrive.
+As our first Executive Director as of January, 2020, he continues to engage the community at Kānewai Spring and Kalauha‘iha‘i Fishpond to ensure these special places will thrive.

 Angela is the fifth generation of the Reeves ʻOhana making their home in Kuliʻouʻou, Oʻahu.
 A 1999 graduate of the William S. Richardson School of Law with an Environmental Law Certificate, Angela currently practices family law.
 Angela also holds a B.A. in Political Science from the University of Washington.
 Following in the tradition of her ancestors, Angela is committed to protecting the natural and cultural resources remaining in Kuliʻouʻou and the surrounding communities.

 Max Mukai was born in Waialae and his Ohana is from Kuliouou.
 He is a kupa aina of the place his family has been for over 100 years.
 He graduated from Pepperdine University, with a Bachelor of Science and a Masters of Business Administration.
 He has a passion for fishponds and teaching the community about the incredible innovation of the ancestors.